spesmilo/electrum-server/HOWTO.md

 issue so you can continue following this howto.

 **Software.** A recent Linux distribution with the following software
-installed: `python`, `easy_install`, `git`, a SQL server, standard C/C++ build chain.
+installed: `python`, `easy_install`, `git`, standard C/C++
+build chain.
 You will need root access in order to install other software or Python libraries.
-You will need access to the SQL server to create users and databases.

-**Hardware.** It's recommended to run a pruning server with leveldb.
-It is a light setup with diskspace requirements well under 1 GB growing very moderately and less taxing on I/O and CPU once it's up and running.
+**Hardware.** The lightest setup is a pruning server with diskspace requirements well under 1 GB growing very moderately and less taxing on I/O and CPU once it's up and running.
+If you have more ressources to spare you can run the server with a higher limit of historic transactions per address.
-Full (archival) servers on the other hand use SQL.
-At the time of this writing, the Bitcoin blockchain is 5.5 GB large.
-The corresponding SQL database is about 4 times larger, so you should have a minimum of 22 GB free space just for SQL, growing continuously.
 CPU speed is also important, mostly for the initial block chain import, but also if you plan to run a public Electrum server, which could serve tens of concurrent requests.
-See step 6 below for some initial import benchmarks on SQL.

 Instructions
 ------------

-### Step 0.
+### Step 1.
 Create a user for running bitcoind and Electrum server

 This step is optional, but for better security and resource separation I suggest you create a separate user just for running `bitcoind` and Electrum.